 Palm Springs Road Trip to the Ocean Reveals Surprises

-It is tradition when one of my friends in Vancouver, Washington, visits me here in Palm Springs, and we plan a road trip.
+It is tradition when one of my friends in Vancouver, Washington, visits me here in Palm Springs; we plan a road trip to the ocean.
 Usually, we design a three-day trip.
 This year was no exception.
 Before she arrived, we agreed we would go to the Nixon Presidential Library and Birthplace.
 Then keep on going and make our hotel reservations in San Clemente.

 Nixon Presidential Library and Museum

 I have always loved Presidential Libraries, and it was time to go to Nixon Presidential Library and Museum, which is newly remodeled.
 Located in Yorba Linda, a 1.5-hour drive from Palm Springs, this site has been on my bucket list for a long time.
-I will be writing an extensive article about the place, but first wanted to share what surprised me.
+I will write an extensive article about the place, but first, I wanted to share what surprised me.

 1. The Library and Conference Center is on land purchased by Nixon's grandparents.
 The original house, including the bedroom he was born, is in pristine condition.